-Wildlife Habitat: means areas of the natural environment where plants, animals, and other organisms, excluding fish, live, and find adequate amounts of food, water, shelter and space needed to sustain their populations, including areas where species concentrate at a vulnerable point in their annual or life cycle; and areas which are important to migratory or non-migratory species.
+Wildlife Habitat means areas where plants, animals and other organisms live, and find adequate amounts of food, water, shelter and space needed to sustain their populations.
+Specific wildlife habitats of concern may include areas where species concentrate at a vulnerable point in their annual or life cycle; and areas which are important to migratory or non-migratory species.
+(PPS, 2020)

-Woodlands: means treed areas that provide environmental and economic benefits to both the private landowner and the general public, such as erosion prevention, hydrological and nutrient cycling, provision of clean air and the long-term storage of carbon, provision of wildlife habitat, outdoor recreational opportunities, and the sustainable harvest of a wide range of woodland products.
+Woodlands means treed areas that provide environmental and economic benefits to both the private landowner and the general public, such as erosion prevention, hydrological and nutrient cycling, provision of clean air and the long-term storage of carbon, provision of wildlife habitat, outdoor recreational opportunities, and the sustainable harvest of a wide range of woodland products.
 Woodlands include treed areas, woodlots or forested areas and vary in their level of significance at the local, regional and provincial levels.
+Woodlands may be delineated according to the Forestry Act definition or the Province's Ecological Land Classification system definition for "forest."
+(PPS 2020)